MohamedAliMerali/React-18---Code-with-mosh/03 - Managing Component State.md

 ## State is stored outside of components

-In react we use states to store values, because when declaring variables inside a function are scoped to that function, when the component finishes execution, the local variables will be removed from the memory, next react re-render a component it will call the function again and the variables will be initialized to the original value.
+In react we use states to store values, because when declaring variables inside a function, they will be scoped to that function, when the component finishes execution, the local variables will be removed from the memory, next react re-render a component it will call the function again and the variables will be initialized to the original value.

 This why we use the State Hook to store the state outside the component.